ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

 You are now in the new branch you created and its time to make some local changes.
 Go ahead and mess with the ``osu-wiki`` directory content.

-#### Update procedure
+#### Update

-After making your changes locally, you will need to commit (update) this on your local copy.
+After making your changes locally (such as add/delete/rename/move/modify files/folders), you will need to commit (update) this on your local copy.

 This can be done by entering this to the Git's CLI: